nimbus890/Yapper/README.md

 # Yapper
-open socuce wrapper you don need to pay for
+open socuce wrapper you dont need to pay for